Pam Hawley Marlin 2014 & 2019

 As effective as Edwards' preaching was, he made serious enemies in the community.
 Some resented him for setting aside the more liberal doctrines of his grandfather, Solomon Stoddard.
 Others feared that the emotions released by revivals were dangerous.
 These controversies eventually led to his dismissal in 1750.

-The First Church in Northampton was built in 1655, the year Northampton was settled by English Puritans.
-Jonathan Edwards preached in the Second Meetinghouse.
-The Third Meetinghouse was built during the period of Edwards’ “Great Awakening.”
+The first minister was Elezear Mather, followed by Solomon Stoddard.
+Stoddard's grandson, Jonathan Edwards, became their third minister, who served from 1727-1750.
+The Third meetinghouse was erected during the period of Jonathan Edwards’ “Great Awakening.”
 It was in the Third Meetinghouse that evangelist George Whitfield preached in 1740.
 This building was able to accommodate the rapidly increasing congregation and the number of people flocking to Northampton in 1737.

 The Fifth Meetinghouse, the First Churches of Northampton as it stands today.
 Five First Churches have been built on this site.